jesulonimii/Themelite/README.md

 A Java library for implementing dark theme easily in android apps.

 # Features
-* Easy Implentation
+* Easy Implentation;
-* Saves the theme even when app restart
+* Saves the theme even when app restarts.